Helperbird/website/src/pages/features/word-prediction.md

 icon: "/src/_includes/svgs/word-prediction.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Word Prediction
-featureDescription: Unlock the full potential of your writing with our word prediction extension for Google Docs and any website.
-Improve productivity and accuracy with advanced AI-powered suggestions and autocomplete features.
+featureDescription: Maximize your writing skills with Helperbird's word prediction extension, available on Google Docs and across the web.
+Boost your productivity and type more accurately with our cutting-edge, AI-driven autocomplete and suggestions.
 group: reading
-color: blue
+color: green
 tags:
   - features
   - writing